openenclave/openenclave/docs/DesignDocs/AttestationQPLEnforcementSupport.md

 ### New APIs / OCalls

 Though there is no API signature changes for `oe_verify_evidence`, some internal APIs that potentially get used by tools need to be changed.
-For backward compatibility, the following new APIs wil be added to ensure all existing code either build from OE SDK headers and libraries or source directly can still work,
+For backward compatibility, the following new APIs will be added to ensure all existing code either build from OE SDK headers and libraries or source directly can still work,
 - `oe_get_sgx_endorsements_with_policies`, after change, this API will be called by existing `oe_get_sgx_endorsements` without any policy.
 - `oe_get_quote_verification_collateral_with_params_ocall`, the current API is `oe_get_quote_verification_collateral_ocall` is an API defined in sgx/attestation.edl, which could have been used by user enclaves, so need to bring this new API to work with existing API.